Lewis Baker (footballer): Vitesse

-2016–17

 On 24 June 2016, Baker's loan at Vitesse was extended for the 2016–17 campaign.
 Baker continued his role in the three-man midfield in the first match of the season against Willem II in a 4–1 win.
 On 20 August 2016, Baker scored his first goal of the season in a 1–0 win against Roda JC.
 On 14 December 2016, Baker scored his 10th goal of the season in a KNVB Cup tie against fifth tier side, Jodan Boys.
 The game resulted in a 4–0 victory for Vitesse, with Baker slotting home a penalty in the 52nd minute.
 On 28 December 2016, The Guardian named Baker as one of 10 rising stars to watch in 2017.
 On 15 January 2017, Baker was sent off in a controversial decision in Vitesse's 3–1 victory over Twente, in which he also scored his side's first goal.
 On 1 March 2017, Baker scored twice in a 2–1 victory over Sparta Rotterdam to send Vitesse to the KNVB Cup final for the first time in twenty-seven years.

 He played as Vitesse won the final of the KNVB Beker 2–0 against AZ Alkmaar on 30 April 2017 to lead the club, 3-time runners up, to the title for the first time in its 125-year history.

 Middlesbrough

 On 11 August 2017, after signing a new five-year deal with Chelsea, Baker joined Championship side Middlesbrough on a season-long loan.
 He scored his first goal for Middlesbrough in an EFL Cup tie against Scunthorpe United on 22 August 2017.
 He scored his first in the league for Middlesbrough in a 3–2 win against Queens Park Rangers on 16 September 2017.
-After featuring more regularly under then manager Garry Monk, making 12 appearances in all competition by the end of October, with Monk's dismissal, Baker only featured twice under new manager Tony Pulis during the remainder of the season.
-Making 14 appearances in all competitions.
+After featuring more regularly under then manager Garry Monk, making 12 appearances in all competition by the end of October, with Monk's dismissal, Baker only featured twice under new manager Tony Pulis during the remainder of the season, making a total of 14 appearances in all competitions.